WesNetmo/Symbola/README.md

 # Symbola

-First class methods & co. for PHP 7.
-(Experimental)
+First class methods & more for PHP 7 (Experimental)

 ## Why use it?
 - Always type-hint for `Closure` (and never `callable`, which has [strange semantics](https://wiki.php.net/rfc/consistent_callables))